drewmccarron/Warhammer-helper-client/README.md

 1. Currently, Rend values of 0 empty the form, rather than displaying the number '0'.
 2. Failed 'Delete' attempts reset the current combat to the first one in the dropdown.
-3. 'Home' button currently does not function properly in the production app, even though it works locally.

 ## Future Features

 1. Implement reroll modifiers for hits rolls, wound rolls, saves rolls, and fnp rolls.
 This includes rerolling rolls of 1 and rerolling fails tests.
 2. Implement 'on a roll of 6' effects, including mortal wounds (damage that bypasses save rolls) and 'exploding 6s' (i.e. multiple successful hits resulting from a hit roll test)
 3. Implement the ability to have multiple profiles active at the same time for calulating damage and simulating combat (e.g. A single unit hitting with two different weapons)
-4. Implement a graphic representation of expected damage frequency distribution, rather than just the mean value (i.e. Show the likelihoods of getting specific damage results on a graph).